wwcodeportland/about-us/README.md

 * [Study Nights](https://github.com/wwcodeportland/study-nights) - regular study nights focused on JavaScript, DevOps, Design + Product , and Algorithms.
 * [Workshops](https://github.com/wwcodeportland/workshops) - workshops on various subjects, including iOS, Android, command line, contributing to open source, security, cryptocurrencies, Agile development, and much more.
 * Community Events - various social events, such as viewings of Hidden Figures, happy hours, women who strength train, and more
-* IoT Hackathon - a yearly weekend hackathon focused on teaching and exposing our members to hardware and the Internet of Things.
+* [IoT Hackathon](https://github.com/wwcodeportland/iot-hackathon-2016) - a yearly weekend hackathon focused on teaching and exposing our members to hardware and the Internet of Things.

-## Leadership
+## Leadership Team

 * Caterina - Director
 * Richa - Director